amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-7-algorithms-essentials.md

 **Steps:**

-1. Initialize a collection.
+For a given collection:

-2. Set a variable to store the accumulated result (e.g., totalSum).
+1. Set a variable to store the accumulated result (e.g., totalSum).
-3. Iterate through each element in the array using a loop.
+2. Iterate through each element in the array using a loop.
-4. Add each element to the accumulated result.
+3. Add each element to the accumulated result.

-5. Optionally, output the final accumulated result.
+Optionally, output the final accumulated result.

 ---